 Appendicectomy is the commonest operative operation performed which may be done as an emergency or elective procedure.
 Laparoscopic appendicectomy was described in early 1980s and has gradually gain popularity using the introduction of video laparoscopy.
 It is well accepted between the laparoscopic surgeons but hasn't gained the wider acceptance between the general surgeons.
 A UK audit published through the Royal College of Surgeons of England, in 1997 suggested that only 1.2% of patients undergoing appendicectomy had a laparoscopic operation.
 A Recent analysis in the University Hospitals in the USA suggests a 20% increase in the utilization of lap appendix.
 The laparoscopic approach has several benefits in comparison with open appendicectomy.

-2. Acute or chronic right iliac fossa pain with a doubtful diagnosis of acute appendicitis.
-Rather than laparotomy, a diagnostic laparoscopy, and appendicectomy will avoid unnecessary laparotomies, 4, 5, 6 and allow general visualization of peritoneal cavity.
+- Acute or chronic right iliac fossa pain with a doubtful diagnosis of acute appendicitis.
+Rather than laparotomy, a diagnostic laparoscopy, and appendicectomy will avoid unnecessary laparotomies, 4, 5, 6 and allow

 Pre Operative Preparation

 Pre operative preparation and evaluation overlap with necessary for open appendicectomy and investigations are done according to clinical assessment.
 The possibility of conversion to spread out operation should be told the individual.
 Decompression of urinary bladder and stomach to minimise the risk of problems for these organs ought to be done as for other laparoscopic procedures.